chef/chef-server/README.md

 is available on Supermarket.
 It is not created by or maintained by Chef Software, but should work for running the app.

+## MailCatcher

+[MailCatcher](http://mailcatcher.me/) is a useful tool that can  be used to intercept and inspect email sent from the app in development mode.
+It is installed when running bundle install, so it ready for use.
+Run ```bundle exec mailcatcher``` and go to http://localhost:1080 to see messages.

 ## License

 Chef identity